Flight Paths

 Design of Flight Paths

-1. The flight paths for the Hong Kong International Airport (HKIA) were developed through careful and comprehensive studies.
-In accordance with international standards and recommended practices, their development took into account various operational factors including but not limited to runway alignment, terrain environment and obstacle clearances, location of navigation aids, aircraft operating criteria, environmental consideration, airspace coordination with nearby airports, etc. Hong Kong is small in size and hilly in topography.
-It is not possible to allow flight paths to be completely clear of all residential developments without compromising aviation safety, which is stringently regulated by the international aviation safety requirement.
-Nevertheless, the Civil Aviation Department is conscious of the noise impact that aircraft operations may have on the local communities and have implemented a number of aircraft noise mitigating measures to reduce the noise disturbance caused by these aircraft.
+1. Hong Kong is small in size, hilly in topography and densely populated.
+It is not feasible to put flight paths to be completely clear of residential developments without compromising aviation safety, which is stringently regulated by the international aviation safety requirement.
+Nevertheless, all flight paths for the Hong Kong International Airport (HKIA) were developed through careful and comprehensive studies.
+In accordance with international standards and recommended practices, their development took into account various safety and operational factors including but not limited to runway direction, terrain environment, obstacle clearances, location of navigation aids, aircraft operating criteria, airspace coordination with nearby airports, aircraft noise and its potential impact on different stakeholders, etc. A balanced approach has been adopted in consideration of the above factors.
+The Civil Aviation Department is conscious of the noise impact that aircraft operations may have on the local communities and has implemented a number of aircraft noise mitigating measures.
 For details, please refer to Aircraft Noise page.

 Arrivals